 - Goal: support natural skull growth, not force it.

-This approach can help you pursue a more balanced head shape with measured, evidence-based care.
+This approach can help you pursue a more balanced head shape with measured care.

 Why Experts Disagree on Baby Helmets

-Experts disagree on baby helmets because the evidence is mixed: a 2014 randomized controlled trial found no significant difference in skull-shape improvement between helmet therapy and conservative repositioning, while other studies suggest helmets may help when fitted before 6 months.
-You also see disagreement because positional plagiocephaly often improves with growth, and many clinicians favor tummy time and repositioning first.
+Experts disagree on baby helmets because the evidence is mixed.
+A 2014 randomized controlled trial found no significant difference in skull-shape improvement between helmet therapy and usual care, while other reports suggest helmets may help when fitted early.

 | Finding | Implication |